lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-fields-repeating.md

 Moreover, what if we grow our schema with more types that require and address field?
 This could be address with some indirection, ie. adding an `Address` type, but lets assume we want the field to be a built-in scalar.

-For these cases Mirage allows you to define [Field Name Builders](/graphql-kimera/docs/field-name-builders).
+For these cases Kimera allows you to define [Field Name Builders](/graphql-kimera/docs/field-name-builders).

 ```javascript
 // ...